 Jay Cooke State Park

 Known for its scenic beauty and challenging trails, Jay Cooke State Park is located along the St. Louis River.
-The park's swinging bridge, rugged landscape and historic sites provide a rich experience for hikers, campers and history buffs.
+The park's swinging bridge, carved-out landscape and historic sites provide a rich experience for hikers, campers and history buffs.
 The park is also a popular destination for winter activities, including cross-country skiing and snowshoeing.
 With easy access to Duluth, it's a hot nature spot among locals northerners.

 - Key Attractions: Swinging Bridge, Thomson Dam, historic cemeteries.